DataDog/hiring-engineers/answers.md

 Next change to the Body tab in Postman and add the following script.
 It will do a couple of things:

-* Add a new widget that applies the anomaly funtion to a metric
+* Add a new widget that applies the anomaly function to a metric
-* Add a new widget that applies the rollup function on our custom metric
+* Add a new widget that applies the roll up function on our custom metric

 Copy the **Body** to Postman and Send a **PUT** request to the Datadog API: